-- the success, cost and timing of our development activities, preclinical studies, clinical trials and regulatory filings; - the translation of our preclinical results and data and early clinical trial results in particular relating to safety, efficacy and durability into future clinical trials in humans; - the continued durability, efficacy and safety of our product candidates; - the portfolio of clinical trials planned for submission in our Biologics License Application, or BLA, of KSI-301; - our ability to present clinical data across our pivotal trials for the remainder of 2022; - our and Lonza's ability to successfully execute on our manufacturing development plan; - the number, size and design of clinical trials that regulatory authorities may require to obtain marketing approval, including the order and number of clinical studies required to support a BLA in wet age-related macular degeneration, or wet AMD, diabetic macular edema, or DME, retinal vein occlusion, or RVO, and diabetic retinopathy, or DR; - our expectations regarding chemistry manufacturing and controls, or CMC, requirements of the United States Food and Drug Administration, or FDA, and other regulatory bodies to support our BLA submission and potential commercial launch; - the timing or likelihood of regulatory filings and approvals, including the potential to achieve FDA approval of KSI-301 in wet AMD, DME, RVO and DR; - our ability to obtain and maintain regulatory approval of our product candidates, and any related restrictions, limitations and/or warnings in the label of any approved product candidate; - our ability to obtain funding for our operations, including funding necessary to develop, manufacture and commercialize our product candidates; - the rate and degree of market acceptance of our product candidates; - the success of competing products or platform technologies that are or may become available; - our plans and ability to establish sales, marketing and distribution infrastructure to commercialize any product candidates for which we obtain approval; - our expectation as to the concentration of retinal specialists in the United States and its impact on our sales and marketing plans; - our expectations regarding our ability to enter into manufacturing-related commitments, and the timing thereof; - future agreements with third parties in connection with the commercialization of our product candidates; - the size and growth potential of the markets for our product candidates, if approved for commercial use, and our ability to serve those markets; - existing regulations and regulatory developments in the United States and foreign countries;
+- · the success, cost and timing of our development activities, preclinical studies, clinical trials and regulatory filings; - the translation of our preclinical results and data and early clinical trial results in particular relating to safety, efficacy and durability into future clinical trials in humans; - the continued durability, efficacy and safety of our product candidates; - the portfolio of clinical trials planned for submission in our Biologics License Application, or BLA, of tarcocimab tedromer (formerly KSI-301, also known as tarcocimab); - the scope, progress, results and costs of developing tarcocimab, KSI-501 or any other product candidates we may develop, and conducting preclinical studies and clinical trials, including for tarcocimab and KSI-501; - our ability to present clinical data across our pivotal trials during 2023; - our and Lonza's ability to successfully execute on our manufacturing development plan; - the number, size and design of clinical trials that regulatory authorities may require to obtain marketing approval, including the order and number of clinical studies required to support a BLA in wet age-related macular degeneration, or wet AMD, diabetic macular edema, or DME, retinal vein occlusion, or RVO, and diabetic retinopathy, or DR; - our expectations regarding chemistry manufacturing and controls, or CMC, requirements of the United States Food and Drug Administration, or FDA, and other regulatory bodies to support our BLA submission and potential commercial launch; - the timing or likelihood of regulatory filings and approvals, including the potential to achieve FDA approval of tarcocimab in wet AMD, DME, RVO, DR and/or of KSI-501; - our ability to obtain and maintain regulatory approval of our product candidates, and any related restrictions, limitations and/or warnings in the label of any approved product candidate; - our ability to obtain funding for our operations, including funding necessary to develop, manufacture and commercialize our product candidates; - the rate and degree of market acceptance of our product candidates; - the success of competing products or platform technologies that are or may become available; - our plans and ability to establish sales, marketing and distribution infrastructure to commercialize any product candidates for which we obtain approval; - our expectation as to the concentration of retinal specialists in the United States and its impact on our sales and marketing plans; - our expectations regarding our ability to enter into manufacturing-related commitments, and the timing thereof; - · future agreements with third parties in connection with the commercialization of our product candidates;

-- the expected potential benefits of strategic collaboration agreements and our ability to attract collaborators with development, regulatory and commercialization expertise; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - potential claims relating to our intellectual property and third-party intellectual property; - our ability to contract with third-party suppliers and manufacturers and their ability to perform adequately; - the pricing and reimbursement of our product candidates, if approved; - our estimates regarding the impact of the novel coronavirus, or COVID-19, pandemic on our business and operations, the business and operations of our collaborators, and on the global economy; - our aspirational goals and objectives related to our human capital resources and workforce objectives; - our ability to attract and retain key managerial, scientific and medical personnel; - the accuracy of our estimates regarding the sufficiency of our cash resources, expenses, future revenue, capital requirements and needs for additional financing; and - our financial performance.
+- the size and growth potential of the markets for our product candidates, if approved for commercial use, and our ability to serve those markets; - existing regulations and regulatory developments in the United States and foreign countries; - the expected potential benefits of strategic collaboration agreements and our ability to attract collaborators with development, regulatory and commercialization expertise; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - potential claims relating to our intellectual property and third-party intellectual property; - our ability to contract with third-party suppliers and manufacturers and their ability to perform adequately; - the pricing and reimbursement of our product candidates, if approved; - our estimates regarding the impact of the unfavorable U.S. and global economic conditions on our business and operations, the business and operations of our collaborators, and on the global economy; - · our aspirational goals and objectives related to our human capital resources and workforce objectives; - our ability to attract and retain key managerial, scientific and medical personnel; - the accuracy of our estimates regarding the sufficiency of our cash resources, expenses, future revenue, capital requirements and needs for additional financing; and - our financial performance.